npaisley/Bash-DFT-Tools/README.md

 To analyze a batch of files in a for loop use in the following fashion: ` for F in *.log ; do /valueExtractor.sh ${F} <file name>.csv ; done`

 ## gparse.sh
+Was made to extract two-electron integral data from gaussian log files.
+I will be surprised if anyone needs to use this.

 ## qstat.sh
 Alternative to using `squeue` on servers running Slurm.
 Running the script without any arguments gives a brief summary of the total number of jobs you have submitted and a break down of how many are running or queued.
 Additionally, the number of files that are set to be deleted from your scratch folder is also printed.
 For example: